Code-Institute-Submissions/roy-finch-interactive-webpage_AprResub/README.md

 During development I noticed the idea begin to get rather ellaberate so I began to produce and create a help webpage that I filled in with any information that I felt as though would be benefactory to included about the webpage or/and the game.

+Throughout development I will continue to slowly add several different functions to the application and test each one.
+I want to make sure that each function that is added to this game works correctly and I try to produce a series of tests.
+I usually use different visual outputs.
+I usually use the textbox as a visual outputter so I can see in what part of the function or script there may be an error or it may not be running correctly.
+I try and make sure that I dont do too many changes without constantly updating the webpage and checking to see if the output matches exactly what I want the webpage to do.
+For the beginning of production I would always use the textbox as a visual output and once the core function of the site works I then add some of the other features.

+The range feature is a very helpful function that will be quiet helpful with most of the things that I am adding to this webpage.
+I want to make sure that data that is passed through is correctly altered and contained so that it doesnt begin to cause issues within the webpage.

 <h2>Finalizing</h2>

 <h2>Bibliography</h2>